thinkhero/dcrdocs/docs/getting-started/using-the-block-explorer.md

 These keywords indicate that this transaction is a vote that was cast from a proof-of-stake ticket holder.
-In this particular example, the user had previously purchased a ticket for 8.99472311 DCR and was sent 10.82959184 DCR after the vote was cast in this transaction.
+In this particular example, the user had previously purchased a ticket for 8.99472311 HC and was sent 10.82959184 HC after the vote was cast in this transaction.